BillyFrcs/NotesAppAPI/README.md

 ## Setup And Installation

 * Run `npm install` to install all of the required dependencies.
-* Start the server in Production mode run `npm run start` and to start in Development mode run `npm run dev`
+* Start the server in Production mode run `npm run start` and to start in Development mode just simply run `npm run dev`

 ## Google Cloud Console
 Go to [Google Cloud Console](https://console.cloud.google.com/) and create a firewall rule and VM instance.